jeremyfprice/educ6811-syllabus/multi-unit_performances_of_understanding.md

 *Required for C, B, and A level work*

-Reflecting on your learning and experience is always a good idea. *Expected Page Length:* 5-7 pages
+Reflecting on your learning and experience is an important step in learning.
+You are to bring the ideas, frameworks, discussions, and readings for the course and identify how your thinking about learning communities and technologies has changed. *Expected Page Length:* 5-7 pages